About Comfort Keepers

 Older adults in their senior years should get an annual flu shot and a pneumococcal vaccine that will protect them against pneumonia bacteria.

-Smoking can damage the lungs, and when the lungs’ defence systems are compromised they can easily get infected.
+Smoking can damage the lungs, and when the lungs’ defense systems are compromised they can easily get infected.

 With some lifestyle changes, such as regular exercise and a well-balanced diet, seniors can boost their health and reduce the risk of pneumonia.

-We offer retirement care, respite care, senior care, companionship care, end-of-life care, post-surgery care, palliative care, personal care, senior living transition services, and more!
+Comfort Keepers of Edmonton offers a broader range of senior care services.
+We offer retirement care, respite care, senior care, companionship care, end-of-life care, post-surgery care, palliative care, personal care, and senior living transition services.
+If you are concerned about the health and well-being of your aging loved ones, we can provide 24-hour care and more!

 © Copyright 2025, Comfort Keepers | Privacy Policy | Code of Ethics | Call: 780-465-4665